peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.EInteger ToSizedEInteger(
         int maxBitLength);

-Converts this value to an arbitrary-precision integer by dividing the numerator by the denominator, discarding its fractional part, and checking whether the resulting integer overflows the given signed bit count.
+Converts this value to an arbitrary-precision integer by dividing the numerator by the denominator, discarding its fractional part, and checking whether the resulting integer overflows the specified signed bit count.

 <b>Parameters:</b>